neerajsingh0101/letsarel/README.md

 [#<Person id: 57213424, first_name: "Christopher", last_name: "Reeve", created_at: "2012-07-25 06:27:23", updated_at: "2012-07-25 06:27:23">]
 ```

+## Using merge

 But we are not making use of scopes already defined.
 Here is another
-vresion that makes use of scopes already defined.
+version that makes use of scopes already defined.

 ```
 Person.